-J.K. originally conceived and developed Cheetah as a fast simulation code.
-Further development of Cheetah as a differentiable simulation code was done by J.K. and C.X.
-J.K. undertook example studies of Cheetah on reinforcement learning, gradient-based tuning, gradientbased system identification, and modular neural network surrogate modelling.
-C.X. performed example studies on using Cheetah as a prior for Bayesian optimisation and contributed to the other examples studies.
-J.K. wrote the manuscript.
-C.X. contributed sections to the manuscript and provided substantial edits.
-A.E. and A.S.G. secured funding.
+This work has in part been funded by the IVF project InternLabs-0011 (HIR3X) and the Initiative and Networking Fund by the Helmholtz Association (Autonomous Accelerator, ZT-I-PF-5-6).
+The authors acknowledge the support from DESY (Hamburg, Germany) and KIT (Karlsruhe, Germany), members of the Helmholtz Association HGF, as well as support through the Maxwell computational resources operated at DESY and the bwHPC at SCC, KIT.
+The authors thank Oliver Stein for his contribution to JOSS, from which Cheetah was derived.
+Furthermore, the authors thank Felix Theilen for the software maintenance work he performed on Cheetah.
+Finally, the authors thank Frank Mayet for providing help with the parallel version of ASTRA.
+All figures and pictures by the authors are published under a CC-BY7 licence.
+J. K. and C. X. contributed equally to this work.
+J. K. originally conceived and developed Cheetah as a fast simulation code.
+Further development of Cheetah as a differentiable simulation code was done by J. K. and C. X. J. K. undertook example studies of Cheetah on reinforcement learning, gradient-based tuning, gradient-based system identification, and modular neural network surrogate modeling.
+C. X. performed example studies on using Cheetah as a prior for Bayesian optimization and contributed to the other examples studies.
+J. K. wrote the manuscript.
+C. X. contributed sections to the manuscript and provided substantial edits.
+A. E. and A. S. G. secured funding.
 All authors read and edited the manuscript.